bongblender/gplToJSON/README.md

 - Skips invalid or comment lines in `.gpl` files.

 ## Installation
 No additional dependencies are required.
 This script runs with standard Python libraries.
+Just create an empty folder and put the script and your GPL file in that folder. run the script.

 ## Usage
 1. Place your `.gpl` files in the script's directory.